 Secondly, I personally think, a walking pole really helps you balance yourself on slippery icy terrains.
 Get one.

 And finally, walking in snow is actually a lot of fun when it's sunny.
 Ask your guide to teach you proper ascending and descending techniques, so you can walk effortlessly.
 Your team will provide you with spikes, if needed, to make things easier for you.

 Dealing with sub-zero temperatures:

 When you head out on a winter trek, expect chilly nights and snowfall.
-It gets cold up there, like a walk from the dinning tent to the toilet tent seems dreadful.
-This was the hardest thing to bear for all the first time trekkers in our Kuari Pass batch.
+It gets cold up there, so much so that a walk from the dinning tent to the toilet tent, which would hardly be a few meters, seems dreadful.
+I noticed that this was the hardest thing to bear for all the first time trekkers in the Kuari Pass batch.

 Solution: Your body can endure a lot more than you think it can; you just need to give it time.
 Walk around the campsite to keep your body warm and make sure you carry extra pairs of warm socks, thermals and a down-jacket to keep you fairly comfortable.